Sylvie Goulard: Political positions

 Goulard, a centrist, strongly supports NATO and the European Union, and holds hawkish views on the regimes of Vladimir Putin and Recep Tayyip Erdoğan.
 In 2004, before accession discussions were opened with Turkey, Goulard had taken a position in the debate citing concerns about the eventual enlargement of the European Union to include Turkey by underlining the necessity of preserving the European Union's political ambitions and its capacity to act.
 She also called for doubts of citizens, facing a European project whose direction they do not properly understand, to be taken seriously.

 Following the 2014 elections, Goulard joined fellow MEPs Othmar Karas, Sven Giegold, Sophie in 't Veld and Alessia Mosca in an open letter aimed at exerting pressure on the President of the European Commission and national government leaders during the nominations process to improve the gender balance in the composition of the European Commission.

 Personal life

 She is married to Guillaume Goulard, councilor of state, and is mother of three children.

+She is the sister-in-law of François Goulard, president of the Morbihan departmental council in France.